facebook

 The Nature of Evil and Suffering in a Broken World

 In a world marred by sin and brokenness, suffering is an inevitable part of the human experience.
 While Christians understand that God does not cause suffering, they believe He can use it to draw people closer to Himself and refine their character.
-Consequently, prayers for healing often include petitions for strength, perseverance, and the ability to find purpose even amid pain.
+Consequently, prayers for healing often include petitions for strength, perseverance, and finding purpose even amid pain.

 The Role of the Holy Spirit in Healing and Restoration